 where $P_\mathrm{still}$ is the noise power measured at the point `RT' coming from the $50~\mathrm{\Omega}$ cap on the still stage, $G$ is the gain of the low temperature amplifier, $\eta$ is the loss between the points `SW' and `AMP', $T_\mathrm{still}$ is the temperature of the still stage, $T_\mathrm{cryo}$ is the temperature of the mixing chamber stage, $T_\mathrm{add}$ is the added noise temperature of low temperature amplifier, and $P_\mathrm{cryo}$ is the noise measured at `RT' coming from the $50~\mathrm{\Omega}$ cap on the mixing chamber stage or from the sample (for a sample which is in equilibrium with the fridge).

-The gain $G$ and added noise temperature $T_\mathrm{add}$ of the low temperature amplifier are extracted from the slope and intercept of the linear fit to Eq.~\ref{cal_mxc}.
-The insertion loss $\eta$ is extracted from the least-squares fit to Eq.~\ref{cal_still}, using the $G$ and $T_\mathrm{add}$ found from fitting to Eq.~\ref{cal_mxc}.
-The values extracted from these fits are shown in the legend of Fig.~\ref{fig:fig_calibration}.
+The gain $G$ and added noise temperature $T_\mathrm{add}$ of the low temperature amplifier are extracted from the slope and intercept of the linear fit to \refeq{cal_mxc}.
+The insertion loss $\eta$ is extracted from the least-squares fit to \refeq{cal_still}, using the $G$ and $T_\mathrm{add}$ found from fitting to \refeq{cal_mxc}.
+The values extracted from these fits are shown in the legend of \reffig{fig:fig_calibration}.
 We repeat this calibration procedure for each cooldown and find similar but slightly different values for each fitting parameter, and use those values for calculating the excess noise in temperature units $P/k_B$, and the sample temperatures $T_\mathrm{s}$ reported in the main text.
 The values we obtain fall within manufacturer specifications.